cmart-seq/seed_atlas_2025/README.md

 cd ../05_across_timepoints/02_pseudotime
 Rscript level_2_pseudotime_merged_timepoints.R

-#The chalazal cyst and PEN 5 DAP pseudotime analysis had to be performed separetely, since it involved two L2 annotations
-#relies only on the 5 DAP object
+#The chalazal cyst and PEN 3-5 DAP pseudotime analysis had to be performed separetely, since it involved two timepoints and two L2 annotations.
+In the first version of this manuscript, we only performed this analysis on 5 DAP endosperm
-cd ../../02_pseudotime/czen_spectrum_pseudo
+cd ../../02_pseudotime/czen_spectrum_pseudo_DAP3_DAP5
-Rscript harmony_chalazal_endosperm_trajectory.R
+Rscript harmony_chalazal_endosperm_trajectory_35.R
 ```

 ### Step 6: merge all annotated timepoints into one atlas dataset